 For five centuries, the personal essay has flourished as the genre of discovery, driven by the writer’s own habit of inquiry and attention.
 As individual and curious as the writer’s own mind, the personal essay reflects Montaigne’s maxim that ‘Every man has within himself the entire human condition’.

-This course is for anyone interested in writing the personal essay, a non-fiction form.
+This workshop is for anyone interested in writing the personal essay, a non-fiction form.

-- explored any subject for where it leads in the personal essay
+- explored subjects that interest you for where they lead in the personal essay

 - discussed and completed exercises integrating exposition, reflection and narration

 - learned how to examine a personal essay for its structural elements: how the genre works and why

 - learned how to give and receive constructive and positive feedback

 - gained an understanding of the importance of editing and revising your work.

 Over eight weeks, you will discover what draws your attention in writing.
 Each week explores a new writing prompt that generates whatever speculative and reflective route you happen to find.

 Portrait: The flesh made word

 What work is: Art, craft, practice